IntersectMBO/plutus/doc/read-the-docs-site/simple example.rst

 The EUTXO model, datum, redeemer and script context
 -----------------------------------------------------

+On the Cardano blockchain, a transaction contains an arbitrary number of inputs and an arbitrary number of outputs.
+The effect of a transaction is to consume inputs and produce new outputs.

 UTXO (unspent transaction output) is the ledger model used by some blockchains, including bitcoin.
 A UTXO is produced by a transaction, is immutable, and can only be spent once by another transaction.
 In the original UTXO model, a UTXO contains a wallet address and a value (e.g., some amount of Ada and/or other tokens).